W. D. M. Bell: Big game hunter

 After the Boer war ended in 1902, Bell remained in Africa, becoming a professional elephant hunter.
 Over sixteen years spent in Africa, he hunted elephants for their ivory in Kenya, Uganda, Ethiopia, Sudan, the Lado Enclave, French Ivory Coast, Liberia, French Congo, and the Belgian Congo.

 He became known as "Karamojo" Bell (sometimes spelt Karamoja) because of his safaris through this remote wilderness area in North Eastern Uganda.

 Bell shot 1,011 elephants during his career; all of them bulls apart from 28 cows.
 He is noted for using smaller calibre bullets rather than the heavy recoiling, larger calibre bullets that were popular with other big game hunters.

-Like many other professional elephant hunters of the time, he started hunting elephants with a sporting .303 Lee Enfield rifle, taking 63 elephant heads on his first safari.
-Later he outfitted himself for extensive hunting safaris in the Karamojo region of Uganda, preferring the .275 (7x57) chambered in a Rigby-Mauser rifle, which he acquired from London gunmaker John Rigby & Company - Bell's name and signature are clearly visible in Rigby's customer ledger, which is still maintained at their Vauxhall workshop/showroom.
-Around 800 of his elephant kills were made with this rifle, which was fitted with the Mauser 98 action, chambered for the 7×57mm Mauser/.275 (using the 1893 pattern standard military 11.2 g grain round-nosed full metal jacket load).
+Like many other professional elephant hunters of the time, he started hunting elephants with a sporting .303 Lee–Enfield rifle, taking 63 elephant heads on his first safari.
+Later he outfitted himself for extensive hunting safaris in the Karamojo region of Uganda, preferring the .275 7×57mm Mauser/.275 chambered in a Rigby-Mauser rifle, which he acquired from London gunmaker John Rigby & Company.
+Around 800 of his elephant kills were made with 7mm Mauser rifles, using the 1893 pattern standard military 11.2 g grain round-nosed full metal jacket load.

 Bell preferred smaller calibers because they recoiled less, were lighter to carry, and in his estimation killed elephants just as well as the bigger bore cartridges.
 Bell found that German 7x57 and English .303 military ammunition was the most reliable, which also encouraged him to use the smaller calibers.
-His favourite rifles were bespoke Rigby-made 7×57mm Mausers with which he shot the majority of his elephants, a 'wand-like' Mannlicher–Schoenauer 6.5×54mm carbine, which he abandoned due to failure of the available ammunition, a Lee–Enfield sporting rifle in .303 British and Mauser rifles chambered in .318 Westley Richards.
+Other than his 7x57 rifles with which he shot the majority of his elephants, he also used a 'wand-like' Mannlicher–Schoenauer 6.5×54mm carbine, which he abandoned due to failure of the available ammunition, a Lee–Enfield sporting rifle in .303 British and Mauser rifles chambered in .318 Westley Richards.